-All library locations and services will be closed Friday, 7/4, for Independence Day.
+All library locations and services will be closed Monday, May 25, for Memorial Day.

 Summer Reading